Loreline Writer's Guide

 Story structure and beats

 Although you can write right at the beginning of a Loreline script, as your story becomes more complex, you'll want to organize it better.
-That's where Loreline "beats" come into play - sections that contain related scenes or moments.
+That's where Loreline beats come into play - sections that contain related scenes or moments.
 Think of beats as chapters or scenes in your story:

 beat EnterCafe